WajihaKh/reading-notes/TheCodersComputer.md

 **cd projects** transferring to the project directory

-**mkdir new-project** Removing the directory known as "new-project"
+**mkdir new-project** Create a the directory known as "new-project"

 **touch new-project/newfile.md** Creates a file called "newfile.md"